Western Allied invasion of Germany: Analysis

 By the beginning of 1945, Allied victory in Europe was inevitable.
 Having gambled his future ability to defend Germany on the Ardennes offensive and lost, Hitler had no real strength left to stop the powerful Allied armies.
 The Western Allies still had to fight, often bitterly, for victory.
 Even when the hopelessness of the German situation became obvious to his most loyal subordinates, Hitler refused to admit defeat.
-Only when Soviet artillery was falling around his Berlin headquarters bunker did he begin to perceive the final outcome.
+Only when Soviet artillery was falling around his Berlin headquarters bunker did he begin to perceive the outcome.

 The crossing of the Rhine, the encirclement and reduction of the Ruhr, and the sweep to the Elbe–Mulde line and the Alps all established the final campaign on the Western Front as a showcase for Western Allied superiority over the Germans in maneuver warfare.
 Drawing on the experience gained during the campaign in Normandy and the Allied advance from Paris to the Rhine, the Western Allies demonstrated in western Germany and Austria their capability of absorbing the lessons of the past.
 By attaching mechanized infantry units to armored divisions, they created a hybrid of strength and mobility that served them well in the pursuit of warfare through Germany.
 Key to the effort was the logistical support that kept these forces fueled, and the determination to maintain the forward momentum at all costs.
 These mobile forces made great thrusts to isolate pockets of German troops, which were mopped up by additional infantry following close behind.
 The Western Allies rapidly eroded any remaining ability to resist.

 For their part, captured German soldiers often claimed to be most impressed not by American armor or infantry but by the artillery.
 They frequently remarked on its accuracy and the swiftness of its target acquisition—and especially the prodigious amount of artillery ammunition expended.

-In retrospect, very few questionable decisions were made concerning the execution of the campaign.
-For example, Patton potentially could have made his initial Rhine crossing north of Mainz and avoided the losses incurred crossing the Main.
-Further north the airborne landings during Operation Plunder in support of the 21st Army Group's crossing of the Rhine were probably not worth the risk.
-But these decisions were made in good faith and had little bearing on the ultimate outcome of the campaign.
-On the whole, Western Allied plans were excellent as demonstrated by how rapidly they met their objectives.
+On the whole, Western Allied plans were considered effective as demonstrated by how rapidly they met their objectives.